Kqevani/backend-interview-homework-master/README.md

 - **A/B Test Management**: Create and manage A/B tests with multiple variants.
 - **Session-based Variant Assignment**: Assigns variants to users based on defined targeting ratios, ensuring consistent experience during the session.
-- **Dynamic Content Rendering**: Changes in webpage content based on the assigned variant.
-- **Professional Logging**: Logs important actions and decisions in the system, aiding in debugging and monitoring.

 ## Getting Started

 These instructions will get your copy of the project up and running on your local machine for development and testing purposes.

 ### Prerequisites

-What things you need to install the software and how to install them:

 ```bash
 - PHP >= 7.3